"

 Tools for Project Management

 • Asana is our project management tool.
 This is how the project teams communicate, stay on task, and manage workflows.
 The use of Asana is determined by each Cultivate Learning unit.
-To inquire about an account, first check with your Unit lead or supervisor.
+To inquire about an account, first check with your unit lead or supervisor.
 For Asana user training, reach out to the Resource Development Production Manager.

 Teaming With the Integrated Learning Team (Instructional Design)

 The role of the instructional designer (ID) is to design and develop the learning experience of a course or training module in an online or hybrid environment.
-The ID works in close collaboration with the content experts and media team to build courses and training modules.
+The ID works in close collaboration with the content developer and media team to build courses and training modules.

 Team Structure/Roles